 Chris O'Dowd On Stage - Theatre Credits, Bio and Tickets

 Born in Boyle, County Roscommon in Ireland in 1979, Chris O’Dowd is best known as a screen actor and comedian.
-In 2021, he’ll make his West End debut in Constellations at the Vaudeville Theatre in one of four casts taking part.

 An acting career wasn’t always in O’Dowd’s future.
 Enrolling in a politics and sociology degree at University College Dublin, he eventually quit to pursue the dramatic arts.
 He graduated from the London Academy of Music and Dramatic Art in the same class as Katherine Parkinson, who would later become his co-star in The IT Crowd.